 Introduction to concepts and theories in sociological research on organizations, covering internal organizational dynamics, organizations and environments, and organizations as contexts for human action, with a focus on organizations in education.

 A study of the extent and causes of gender inequality in society and the ways in which schools work both to reduce and exacerbate inequality.

 EDPS 4620 Introductory colloquium in sociology of education

 Permission required.
 Intensive readings and discussions of basic literature in sociology of education, with attention to common issues and research strategies.

 Relationship between research problem and study design, choice of population, sampling methods, instrument construction, interviewing, data processing, and analysis.

-Analysis of local and national education systems through application and adaptation of organization theory, with special attention to problems of equity, effectiveness, and the embeddedness of education systems in their larger contexts.
+Analysis of local and national education systems through application of sociological perspectives and organization theory, with special attention to problems of equity, effectiveness, and the embeddedness of education systems in their larger contexts.

 This course is designed to enhance student knowledge of social theory in sociological research.
 Particular attention is devoted to deductive models of explanation and their use in the construction of theory and its application as a basis for empirical inquiry.

 EDPS 5646 Evaluation of Educational and Social Programs